 This report is prepared annually to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The report has been prepared by Jennifer OKeeffe, Assistant Vice President for Legal Affairs & Title IX Coordinator, and Robert Shea, Chief of Police.
+The report has been prepared by Jennifer OKeeffe, Chief of Staff & General Counsel, and Robert Shea, Chief of Police.
 The report was prepared in cooperation with the Office of Residential Life and the Office of Student Affairs and utilizes information received from local law enforcement organizations.
 The statistics contained in this report include those incidents that were reported to the Campus Police, the Newton Police, and Lasell University Campus Security Authorities.